-Moreover, HI also conducts research on areas related to the welfare and well-being of the elderly, including annual nation-wide research on elder abuse.
-These studies play a crucial role in highlighting the concerns of elderly and bringing that into the purview of policy interventions.
+Moreover, HI also researches areas related to the welfare and well-being of the elderly, including annual nationwide research on elder abuse.
+These studies play a crucial role in highlighting the concerns of the elderly and bringing that into the purview of policy interventions.
 It has also conducted a research study on the effectiveness of MWPSCA 2007 in 2017, and released a report titled "Preliminary Study on Effectiveness of Maintenance and Welfare of Parents and Senior Citizens Act, 2007."